alventimiglia/PythonBeginnerProjects/README.md

 This project was completed to help understand parent and child classes better.

+## footballMadlib

+This project was a very basic project completed to learn about user input, variables, and f-strings.
+It's a fun twist on the traditional madlib in order to generate a football transfer rumor.

 ## guessNumberGame

 This project was used to showcase the random library.
 It utilizes some of the basic principles of Python, showcasing a while loop and if statements.